KAVITA COMOGLIO PSYCHOTHERAPY

 Special Expertise: Therapy for Indian and South Asian Couples

 While each person has unique experiences and each couple has a unique relationship, my clients appreciate my knowledge, experience, and insights of South Asian customs, beliefs, and attitudes.
-I have experience working with people whose families arranged their marriages, as well as, people who dated and got married on their own.
-My cultural awareness is an integral aspect of our work allowing you and I to focus on the relationship without you having to educate me about your culture.
+I have experience working with people whose families arranged their marriages, as well as, people who dated and made their own decision to marry.
+My cultural awareness is an integral aspect of our work allowing us to focus on your relationship without you having to educate me about your culture.

 Building Healthy Interdependence